AleksandrRogov/DynamicsWebApi/README.md

 ## Using Proxy

 **Node.js Only.** Starting from v.1.7.2 DynamicsWebApi supports different types of connections through proxy.
 To make it possible, I added two dependencies in a `package.json`:
-(http-proxy-agent)[https://github.com/TooTallNate/node-https-proxy-agent] and (https-proxy-agent)[https://github.com/TooTallNate/node-http-proxy-agent], based on a type of a protocol, DynamicsWebApi will use one of those agents.
+[http-proxy-agent](https://github.com/TooTallNate/node-https-proxy-agent) and [https-proxy-agent](https://github.com/TooTallNate/node-http-proxy-agent), based on a type of a protocol, DynamicsWebApi, based on a type of a protocol, DynamicsWebApi will use one of those agents.

 In order to let DynamicsWebApi know that you are using proxy you have two options:
 1. add environmental variables `http_proxy` or `https_proxy` in your .env file